MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Security Governance and Compliance.md

  - Should stretch the organisation’s capabilities and image of itself (i.e., could be bold and ambitious)
  - Typically one sentence.
 An example of a vision statement is:
 > Our vision is to provide outstanding services and to become a market leader as one‐stop total solution to small and large businesses worldwide.
- - Should resonate with all members of the organisation and help them feel proud, excited, and part of something much bigger than themselves
+ - Should resonate with all members of the organisation and [[Help]] them feel proud, excited, and part of something much bigger than themselves
 ## Value Statements
  - Establishes organisational principles and makes organisation’s conduct standards clear.
  - Typically one sentence.
 An example of a value statement is:
-> Our value is to be a professional [[web service]] provider maintaining the highest standards of professional integrity.
+> Our value is to be a professional [[web service]] provider maintaining the highest standards of professional [[Integrity]].
  - Effective organisations identify and develop a clear, concise and shared meaning of values/beliefs, priorities, and direction so that everyone understands and can contribute.
  - Once defined, values impact every aspect of your organisation